dawson-org/dawson-cli/docs/API.md

 ## `package.json` fields reference

+You must set the **`name`** field in your `package.json`; this `name` will be used as a prefix for all the `CloudFormation` stacks and must be unique in a given AWS account.

-You must define a `dawson` property, as follows:
+Optionally, you can define a `dawson` property, as follows:

-* **appName** (**required**, string): your app name, used in template and resource names.
-Keep it short but unique.
-  NOTE: changing this causes the whole application to be deployed from scratch.
-* **domains** (**required**, list of strings): a list of at least one domain name to set as [CloudFront CNAME](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html).
+* **domains** (list of strings): a list of at least one domain name to set as [CloudFront CNAME](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html).
 Domains must be unique globally in AWS.
 * **pre-deploy** (string): a command to execute before starting the deployment.
 If command exits with status <> 0, the deployment is aborted.
 * **post-deploy** (string): a command to run after the deployment has been succesfully completed.
 * **zipIgnore** (list of strings): a list of partial paths to ignore when zipping lambdas. **Do not** ignore `node_modules`.